schemathesis/schemathesis/README.rst

 - A full URL;
 - An existing filesystem path;
-- In-app endpoint with schema.
+- In-app endpoint with the schema.

-This method is significantly faster for WSGI apps, since it doesn't involve network.
+This method is significantly faster for WSGI apps since it doesn't involve a network.

 For the full list of options, run: